shreytheshreyas/tp/docs/UserGuide.md

 * The `TASK_INDEX` must be a positive integer.
 * The `MEMBER_INDEX` must be a positive integer.
-* The task must exist before it can be assined to.
+* The task must exist before it can be assigned a member.
 * The member must exist before they can be assined.
 * You must be in ProjectView before assigning a member to a task.